Two of the top stories in the past week in the cellular industry seem to be in direct conflict with each other.

 Member Exclusive Webinar - Future of LTE Update (8/24)

-If you're one of our premium members, please log in for details on how to join us live.
+If you're one of our premium members, please log in to see the archive video embedded here.

 Not a member?
 Come join us - and support what we do here.